ironhack-labs/project-3-ironhack-delivery-en/readme.md

 ![logo_ironhack_blue 7](https://user-images.githubusercontent.com/23629340/40541063-a07a0a8a-601a-11e8-91b5-2f13e4e6b441.png)

-# Product Analytics Technical Test
+# Product Analytics Technical Test (IronHack Delivery)

 ***The following paragraph is usual on job tech interviews.***
 *Being hands on is one of the key requirements for this role.
 You need to complete this test in a maximum of 3 days from the day you receive it.
 The faster you deliver it, the better.*